Svoboda nad Úpou

 Svoboda nad Úpou (Freiheit an der Aupa) is a town in Trutnov District in the Hradec Králové Region of the Czech Republic.
-It has about 1,900 inhabitants.
+It has about 2,000 inhabitants.
 It lies in the Giant Mountains in the valley of the Úpa River.

+Etymology

+Both the Czech name Svoboda and the German name Freiheit literally means 'freedom'.
+The name refers to the "freedom to mine" (the privilege of a mining town).

 Geography

 Svoboda nad Úpou is located about 8 km northwest of Trutnov and 46 km north of Hradec Králové.
 It lies in the Giant Mountains.
 The highest point is at 1000 m above sea level.
 The town is situated in the valley of the Úpa River.

 History

-Based on the chronicle of Simon Hüttel, Svoboda nad Úpou was founded in 1009, the date is however unsubstantiated.
-The first written trustworthy mention of Svoboda nad Úpou is from 1533.
-In 1546, Svoboda nad Úpou was granted the status of market town by Emperor Ferdinand I, receiving all the privileges of a mining town.
+Based on the chronicle of Simon Hüttel, Svoboda nad Úpou was founded in 1009; the date is however unsubstantiated.
+The first written trustworthy mention of Svoboda nad Úpou is from 1546, when the settlement was granted the status of market town by Emperor Ferdinand I, receiving all the privileges of a mining town.
 In 1580, Svoboda nad Úpou was promoted to a town by Emperor Rudolf II.

 Later the mining stopped in the area, but in Svoboda nad Úpou became an important industrial town when paper mills were built in the 19th century.
-In 1871 railway was brought here.
-From 1938 to 1945 it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+The railway was brought here in 1871.
+From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 The local German population was expelled after World War II.